JavaGT/wearetheuniversity.org/source/blog/2024/08/30/University of Auckland academics in ‘unprecedented’ revolt over controversial course shake-up.md

 The Tertiary Education Union and students voiced frustrations over communication and potential impact on smaller courses.
 A rare stand-off between bosses and academics at the country’s largest university has taken a dramatic turn, with professors staging an emergency vote to try to block a controversial course shake-up.

-One University of Auckland professor has called the move unprecedented – and a clear message to vice-chancellor Dawn Freshwater that the process has gone “off the rails”.
+One University of Auckland professor has called the move **unprecedented** – and a clear message to vice-chancellor Dawn Freshwater that **the process has gone “off the rails”**.

 The flare-up began this month when faculty heads were told of a new proposal to review the university’s offerings, with smaller postgraduate and undergraduate courses in scope.